- About Us

-Where to apply for a Visa - After you apply for a Visa - Contact Us - Obtaining a visa label in your passport - Migration Fraud - Fees and Charges - Migration Agents outside Australia - We want your Feedback - Frequently Asked Questions (FAQs) - Visa Processing times
+How to request an NSO check - Where to apply for a Visa - After you apply for a Visa - Contact Us - Obtaining a visa label in your passport - Migration Fraud - Fees and Charges - Migration Agents outside Australia - We want your Feedback - Frequently Asked Questions (FAQs) - Visa Processing times

 Visas and Migration

 Visa applications, except for Refugee and Humanitarian Entry, should be lodged at the nearest VIA office in the Philippines, operated by PIASI.
 A fee will be charged for this service in addition to the scheduled fee charged by the Australian Government for all visa applications.
 For more information about visa lodgement procedures, fees charged, contact details, office locations and office hours, visit http://www.via.ph/

 For detailed information about visas and citizenship services please refer to the DIBP website, see Department of Immigration and Border Protection .